1. Keep communications open.

 4. Think of yourself as a member of a community.

 Your mentor is here to help you take part in the professional community of librarians.
 Take this opportunity to become more familiar with professional organizations and look for ways to participate and volunteer.

 5. Be available.

 Look ahead and let your mentor know if you will be unavailable for extended periods of time.
 Be flexible in meeting on your mentor’s schedule.
 Be punctual and respectful of your mentor’s time.
-Whenever possible, plan on meeting face to face at conferences or other professional venues.

 6. Be reliable and consistent.

 Be careful and realistic about the commitments you make to your mentor, but always follow through on those commitments.
 Gain your mentor’s trust while giving yours.

 Feedback should be the starting point of further conversation.
 Ask questions to fully understand your mentor’s evaluations and advice.
 Do not feel like you must impress your mentor, but do communicate your strengths, interests, and skills.
 Give your mentor feedback and recognition for help provided or offered.

 8. Be innovative and creative.

 Be a resource for new ideas.
 Your mentor probably hopes to learn as much from the relationship as you do.